 For all licensing and commission inquiries, please contact my agent, Lilla Rogers Studio, at email@example.com.

-The Washington Post, Jimmy Patterson Books, Sasquatch Books, American Library Association, The Weather Channel, Weather Underground, Houghton Mifflin, The US Environmental Protection Agency, Up With Paper, Little Skein in the Big Wool
+The Washington Post, Jimmy Patterson Books, Sasquatch Books, Running Press, American Library Association, The Weather Channel, Weather Underground, Houghton Mifflin, The US Environmental Protection Agency, Up With Paper, Little Skein in the Big Wool

 + Bravery Magazine

 + The Bold Italic